Journal

 “I’m famished!” announced Edmund, talking over her.

-“Well we can have supper immediately if you’d like,” replied the Lady
+“We can have supper immediately if you’d like,” replied the Lady

 “Shan’t we have a drink first?” asked Cynthia.
-Her insistence on the etiquette of a drink before dinner was an attempt to veil her desire for the soothing effects of alcohol.
+Her insistence on the etiquette of a drink before dinner an attempt to veil her desire for the soothing effects of alcohol.

-“Let’s have something in sitting room and then we’ll eat,” said Harold calmly, still holding his wife’s arm.
+“Let’s have something in the sitting room and then we’ll eat,” said Harold calmly, still holding his wife’s arm.

 Edmund’s face reddened.
 His watery blue eyes shot a nasty glare at his younger brother.